Can Clients Trust You?

 When a client is hiring you, they want to know that you can be trusted.
 Trusted to deliver high-quality work, trusted to meet deadlines, and above all trusted not to take their money and run.

-Once trust is there, the rest naturally falls into place.
+And once trust is there, the rest naturally falls into place.
 The first version of the project isn’t good enough?
 The client will trust that you’ll do better for the next one.
 Want to try a new, edgy look?
 The client will trust that you know what you’re doing.
 Missed a deadline?
-The client will trust that you had your reasons and did your best.
+The client will trust that you had your reasons, and did your best.

-Yet if even one tenth of that time was spent thinking about showing clients can trust you, you’d probably get a lot more people contacting you.
+I’d be willing to bet that if even one tenth of that time was spent thinking about showing that clients can trust you, you’d probably get a lot more people contacting you.

 So how do you communicate trust?
 Let’s take a look at a couple key elements.

 Your work itself is the first step to demonstrating you can be trusted.
 It shows that other companies have trusted you in the past, and hopefully that they were right to do so.